PHYSICAL THERAPY

 I specialize in resolving neck, back and pelvic girdle pain and dysfunction.
 But since everything is connected, I also work with shoulders, hips, knees, etc. I am one of only a handful of physical therapists in the nation trained in Fascial Counterstrain techniques by The Jones Institute and the Counterstrain Academy.
 This technique, which has its roots in osteopathic medicine, is very gentle and relaxing for the client, and often provides pain relief when other traditional physical therapy techniques have failed.

-In an effort to provide the best care possible, I offer private-pay one-hour appointments for $155, with a $5 discount for cash/check ($150).
+In an effort to provide the best care possible, I offer private-pay one-hour appointments.
 No referral from your doctor is needed.
 Just call/text/email and schedule your appointment.
 I look forward to working with you.